thesolesupplier/anno/api/README.md

 # **Anno - API**

-Anno began as an API deployed on AWS Lambda, before its release summary feature was integrated into a Github Action.
-In additional to summarising releases, the API is capable of reviewing PRs and adding test cases to Jira issues, all of which are triggered via GitHub and Jira webhooks.
+Anno started as an API deployed on AWS Lambda, before its release summary feature was integrated into a GitHub Action.
+In addition to summarising releases, the API is capable of reviewing PRs and adding test cases to Jira issues, all of which are triggered via GitHub and Jira webhooks.

 ## **Usage**